 - Test of fire pump monitored points (loss of phase, phase reversal, pump running etc…)

 Building owners are responsible for scheduling inspections and testing of fire alarm systems.
-Some of the prerequisite documentations for the inspection are:
+Some of the prerequisite documentation for the inspection are:

 While many building owners or business owners might not fully appreciate the periodical call of a fire alarm inspection, there are certain benefits associated with it:

-- We definitely won’t like to receive a ‘Notice of Violation’ from the FDNY, would we?
+We definitely don’t like to receive a ‘Notice of Violation’ from the FDNY, would we?

-Meet requirements of the local building department and insurance carrier
+- Meet the requirements of the local building department and insurance carrier